 - “Coach” – You need a coach to get a new-and-improved product or service on the way within an organization – just like this tough but supportive sports coach you remember from school or try to forget…

 A new car model, for example, has more bells and whistles than its predecessor and may outrun the competitor’s model by a tad.
-In the end, however, it remains being a car.
+In the end, however, it remains to be a car.
 It offers the same common way of transportation we are already used to, i.e. it is an evolutionary, an incremental improvement.

 - “Orchestrator” – Imagine a conductor directing an orchestra: The orchestrator brings to life a new-and-improved business model or system in concert with strategic partners outside the organization.
 It takes skill to interpret and continuously integrate the moving parts.

-Ducati it an Italian high-end motorcycle manufacturer known internationally for its performance bikes that consistently win races.
+Ducati it an Italian high-end motorcycle manufacturer well-known internationally for its performance bikes that consistently win races.
 Very early on, Ducati outsourced nearly all company functions to focus on their core competency: design and engineering.
 Even manufacturing is outsourced!
 Ducati became the first company to offer a new motorcycle model exclusively on the internet – and sold its entire production before the first bike was even built!
-This does not only prove enormous brand power and marketing skill, Ducati also proved they can be a leading and very successful motorcycle company by engineering and outsourcing.
+This does not only prove the enormous brand power and marketing skill, Ducati also proved they can be a leading and very successful motorcycle company by engineering and outsourcing.

 So, do you innovate or renovate?